ionic-team/ionic-site/content/docs/developer-resources/ng2-translate/index.md

 To install ngx-translate run `npm install @ngx-translate/core @ngx-translate/http-loader --save`.

+NB: if you're still on Angular <4.3, please use Http from @angular/http with http-loader@0.1.0.

 ### Bootstrapping

 To use ngx-translate, it must first be imported and added to the imports array in the NgModule of the application.
 Here’s an example of how to do this: